FAQ/Fees

 ✅ Other Medically Unexplained Chronic Pain

 There are many mindbody symptoms and conditions.
-If you don't see your symptoms listed, that does not necessarily mean you're excluded.
-Whether your symptoms are listed or not, please feel free to reach out.
-Ask me about your specific situation.
+Whether your symptoms are listed or not, please feel free to reach out and ask me about your specific situation.
 I’ll let you know if I can help.

 Pain is a danger signal.
 Chronic pain means a chronic danger signal.
 So, healing is a process of creating safety in the mindbody system.